cbedio/OpenScout/doc/01-robot-with-hinge/acrylic_panels.md

   <img src="../images/front_back_panels_2.png" title="Attaching the side panels" width="400"/>
 </p>

 3. Fit the bottom panels (the bigger ones) as in the previous step using the already equipped (S5.10) screws.
 The motor slots should be facing away from the middle.
-Repeat for the other half.
-Make sure the construction is solid.
+Repeat for each half of the construction.
+Make sure the construction is solid before progressing.

 <p float="center">
   <img src="../images/bottom_panels.jpeg" title="Attaching the bottom panels" width="400"/>